-Acromioclavicular joint injuries usually occur from a direct blow or following a fall onto the shoulder with an adducted arm.
-This pushes the acromion forcibly inferiorly and medially with respect to the clavicle 7.
+- direct: direct blow or fall onto the shoulder with an adducted arm results in a superior force onto the acromion with clavicular movement restricted at the sternoclavicular joint results in the acromion pushed forcibly inferiorly and medially with respect to the clavicle

 - initial radiographs are normal, but an injury is suspected